 Sec.
-3.10.02.
+3.01.02.
 Composition; Terms.

 - (a) Members.
 Except as may otherwise be provided in this Code or through a Resolution approved by the City Council with respect to a particular City Commission, committee, or board, each of the City Commissions, committees, and boards shall consist of seven members. - (b) Residency.
 Except as may be otherwise specifically provided in this Code or by Resolution of the City Council, all members of a City Commission, committee, or board shall be residents of the City at the time of their appointment and continuously during their terms of office.
-A member who has moved residence from the City shall be considered to have resigned from the membership. - (c) Membership on Commissions and Boards.
+A member who has moved residence from the City shall be considered to have resigned from the membership. - (c) Qualified Elector.
+The Mayor and each Council member shall select a representative who is a qualified Salinas elector at the time of the appointment and continuously during the term of office. - (d) Membership on Commissions and Boards.
 No person shall be a member of more than one City Commission, committee, or board.
-In the event that a member of a commission, committee, or board is appointed to a second commission, committee, or board, then that person's membership on the first body shall be automatically vacated. - (d) Terms.
+In the event that a member of a commission, committee, or board is appointed to a second commission, committee, or board, then that person's membership on the first body shall be automatically vacated. - (e) Terms.
 Except as may otherwise be specifically provided in this Code or by Resolution of the City Council, each member of a City Commission, committee, or board shall serve until successors are appointed and qualified, unless removed sooner by action of the Council or as otherwise hereinafter provided.
 Each member of a City Commission, committee, or board serves at the pleasure of the appointing Council member or the Mayor and may be removed by that Council member or the Mayor at any time.
 At the time of the City Council's certification of the results of each general municipal election, the continued term of each City Commissioner and each member of a committee or board shall be subject to reconfirmation by the appointing Council member or the succeeding Council member.

 Sec.
-3.10.03.
+3.01.03.
 Powers and Duties.